-Frequently updated with new pages, text and photographs covering well over 3,000 species, we have several regular photographic contributors who continue to provide us with their photographs.
-These have considerably helped us to illustrate the range of invertebrates found in Nottinghamshire.
+Frequently updated with new pages, text and photographs covering well almost 3,200 species, we have several regular photographic contributors who continue to provide us with their photographs.
+These have helped us considerably, to illustrate the lavery large and increasing range of invertebrates found in Nottinghamshire.

 We are also indebted to the enormous number of invertebrate records sent to us each year.
 These records have enabled us to produce accurate distribution maps for all the invertebrates we have illustrated on www.eakringbirds.com over the years, with records coming from individuals, societies and both local and national recording groups.
 These have helped us provide a useful (and free) online resource available to everyone.

 However, following Dilys's death in 2019, I am unable to continually update and maintain the website in it's present format, so the distribution maps will be updated on an 'as and when' basis from now on.